microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 **🥳 You got it! 🥳**

-You have a playable Whack-em-Mole game.
+You have a playable Whack-the-Mole game.

 When you're ready, click **Done** to return to the skillmap so you can add sound and animation to your game!